 - Ginkgo Biloba – increases blood flow to the brain and may improve brain functions like focus and memory.

 - Magnesium – improves working and long-term memory. (when taken with vitamin B’s)

 - Zinc – great for your brain health.

 These are just a few that I found when searching online.
 There were suggestions such as coffee/caffeine “by stimulating the brain and central nervous system, which tends to make you feel more alert.”
-Although I agree with that statement, to me this is only a quick fix.
-So I decided to not include it on my list.
+Although I agree with that statement, to me, this is only a quick fix.
+So I decided not include it on my list.